lauken13/mrpkit/README.md

 # mrp-kit
 Tools and tutorials for multi-level regression and post-stratification of survey data

+# Sept 17, 2020
+- Decided to go with no God object

+Spec for MRP object:
+- Takes two survey obj and map object
+- Methods:
+ -> create a poststrat matrix - the maximum ps matrix -> run a models with back ends and return the modelling function -> see issue for more details

+Suggests names (v2)
+surveyData
+surveyMap

+Three datasets:
+- Mitzi put data in the data folder
+- Rohan's two datasets are removed because they were from previous examples

+Jonah moved the repo up (closed an issue)
+Rohan added an issue RE: writing
+Decide to write paper in rmarkdown

+Next stages and todos:
+- Jonah to add folder and ignore file for paper
+- Lauren to change the issue #3
+- Mitzi Rohan's functions to make sure we have coverage
+- Jonah to work on spec (level of detail - don't need to write algorithm but need names and signatures (what it takes in and what is returned))

 # Sept 3, 2020
 - Need to move the folder out of the folder
 - Need to change the MRP object so that the names are not seperate lists they're linked lists